Struggling during the holidays

 Survivors experience many different feelings during this time of year.
 Instead of joy, the holidays may bring triggering memories, unhealthy family gatherings, despair or loneliness.
 Survivors may also struggle with how to build new traditions after leaving their abuser.
 Or they may feel pressured stay in an abusive relationship through the holidays.

-For others, the holidays may be a time to create new traditions or find happiness in new places.
+The holidays may also be a time to create new traditions or find happiness in new places.
 Celebrating the holidays became part of Heather’s healing process.
-Heather’s advocate signed her up for the Holiday Shop so she could pick out toys for her daughters and a gift card for herself.
+Heather’s advocate signed her up for the Holiday Shop so she could pick out toys for her daughters and a gift for herself.

 “I left LifeWire that day with something more than just gifts for my children, I left with hope.
 That Christmas turned out to be amazing!
 It was our first abuse-free Christmas and it was full of the girls’ laughter and smiles.”